homanchou/xr/book/03-Starting-the-Project.md

 The generator also created a database migration file inside your `priv/repo/migrations` folder.

-I always like to take a peek at the migration file before executing the `mix ecto.migrate` task so that I know what it will do.
+Open the migration that was created for us:

 ```elixir
 defmodule Xr.Repo.Migrations.CreateRooms do